FAST-LB/pyGCodeDecode/README.md

 ## Workflow
 Example simulations are provided in [./examples/](https://github.com/FAST-LB/pyGCodeDecode/blob/main/examples/) and can be modified to suit your needs.
-If you want to start from scratch, the following instructions will help you setup & run a simulation.
+If you want to start from scratch, the following instructions will help you setup and run a simulation.

 ### Define your printer defaults in a `.yaml` file

-For example, the definition may look like this (also see [./pyGCodeDecode/data/default_printer_presets.yaml](https://github.com/FAST-LB/pyGCodeDecode/blob/main/pyGCodeDecode/data/default_printer_presets.yaml)):
+For example, the definition may look like this: [./pyGCodeDecode/data/default_printer_presets.yaml](https://github.com/FAST-LB/pyGCodeDecode/blob/main/pyGCodeDecode/data/default_printer_presets.yaml):

         prusa_mini:
                 # general properties